austinhrdt/fargate-cicd-demo/README.md

 ## Introduction

-Using github actions to build and deploy container images to aws ecr.
-We deploy a single golang microservice api container to our cluster using a task definition.
+Using GitHub Actions to build and deploy a small, containerized, Go API on AWS Fargate.
+The container is built using [go-build-template](https://github.com/austinhrdt/go-build-template) and pushed to AWS Elastic Container Registry (ECR).
+Using the newly built container image, a task definition is rendered and deployed.